-- 22. In order to assess properly the risk inherent in collective investment funds and other indirect exposures, their economic substance needs to be taken into account.
-This is achieved, to the extent possible, by applying a look-through approach in order to assess the risks of the assets underlying the investment vehicle. - 23.
-The look-through approach applies to insurance arrangements and indirect investments (including unleveraged mutual funds, other collective investment vehicles, etc.) in order to identify all underlying exposures embedded in such arrangements and investments, including all indirect holdings that may artificially inflate the qualifying capital resources of an IAIG. - 24.
-When a full look-through is not possible, a partial look-through may be applied, along the lines provided by the Basel III framework9. - 25.
-When no look-through is possible, the full investment is considered as unlisted equity for the purpose of calculating the ICS risk charges. - 26.
+- 7. In order to assess properly the risk inherent in collective investment funds and other indirect exposures, their economic substance needs to be taken into account.
+This is achieved, to the extent possible, by applying a look-through approach in order to assess the risks of the assets underlying the investment vehicle. - 8.
+The look-through approach applies to insurance arrangements and indirect investments (including unleveraged mutual funds, other collective investment vehicles, etc.) in order to identify all underlying exposures embedded in such arrangements and investments, including all indirect holdings that may artificially inflate the qualifying capital resources of an IAIG. - 9.
+When a full look-through is not possible, a partial look-through may be applied, along the lines provided by the Basel III framework. - 10.
+When no look-through is possible, the full investment is considered as unlisted equity for the purpose of calculating the ICS risk charges. - 11.
 In the context of Market risks, look-through is applied, for instance, to collective investment funds, hedge funds, mandatory convertible bonds, etc. in order to identify all of the indirect exposures embedded in such instruments.
 A look-through approach is applied to the extent possible, in order to identify which assets are sensitive to the stress-based approaches to measuring risks.
-A similar approach can be applicable in the context of capital resources, in order to identify any relevant adjustments to ICS capital resources in respect of indirect holdings or reciprocal cross holdings. - 27.
-In the context of Insurance risks, the look-through approach is applied to the underlying risk of investments such as single tranche mortality bonds, catastrophe bonds, etc. in order to appropriately capture the effect on such instruments of the stress scenarios designed for mortality, longevity, catastrophe events and any other relevant scenario.
+A similar approach can be applicable in the context of capital resources, in order to identify any relevant adjustments to ICS capital resources in respect of indirect holdings or reciprocal cross holdings.